Cristina García Rodero: Life and work

 Rodero was born in Puertollano, Spain, in 1949, and studied painting at Complutense University of Madrid.
 She has worked as a teacher.

 Rodero photographs the persistence of rural traditions in modern times, such as religious rites and festivals in Spain.
 In Spain she is among the most celebrated documentary photographers.

 Rodero joined Magnum Photos in 2005 and became a full member in 2009.
 In an Extraordinary Plenary Session held by the Royal Academy of Fine Arts of San Fernando on Monday, February 18, 2013, she was elected as a Full Academician for the Section of New Image Arts, occupying the vacant Medal held by Luis García Berlanga.

 The city of Puertollano, where she was born, inaugurated the "Cristina García Rodero" Museum in 2018.
 A large part of the photographer's work is exhibited there.
 The Cristina García Rodero Museum is located in the old municipal museum of Puertollano.There are more than 2,100 square meters distributed over three floors in which are displayed about 200 photographs of the artist.

-On June 2025, King Felipe VI created her as Marchioness of Valle de Alcudia.
+In June 2025, King Felipe VI created her as Marchioness of Valle de Alcudia.